dakcarto/QGIS-Documentation/source/docs/developer_guide/configuring_tools.rst

     :align: center
     :width: 50em

-We now want to add a custom process step.
-Why?
-Because QGIS can currently only run from an install directory, not its build directory, so we need to ensure that it is installed whenever we build it.
-Under 'Build Steps', click on the 'Add Build  Step' combo button and choose 'Custom Process Step'.
+We now want to add a custom process step. -Why?
+Because QGIS can currently only run from an install directory, not its build directory, so we need to ensure that it is installed whenever we build it.-  Under 'Build Steps', click on the 'Add Build Step' combo button and choose 'Custom Process Step'.

 .. figure:: /static/developer_guide/configuring_tools/qtcreator_06.jpeg
     :align: center